ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 ### Detail

-Java's type system is there to help us - it catches bugs at compile time and documents our code making it easier to understand and navigate.
+Java's type system is there to help us - it catches bugs at compile-time and documents our code, making it easier to understand and navigate.

-When we add a cast to out code we loose both these benefits.
+When we add a cast to our code, we lose both these benefits.

-Casts get introduced into code for three main reasons
+Casts get introduced into code for three main reasons:

 1. We have reached the limits of Java's type system and the programmer must take control
 2. The overall design of the code is poor
 3. The code uses raw generic types

-We'll look at these in reverse order
+We'll look at these in reverse order.

-#### Code with raw types
+#### Code with Raw Types

-If code contains raw generic types (either because the code pre-dates Java 5 or the programmer is not familiar with Java) it will create the need to cast.
+If code contains raw generic types (either because the code pre-dates Java 5 or the programmer is not familiar with Java) then it will create the need to cast.

-For example
+For example:

 ```java
 List list = numberList();